20 Best Free Things to Do in Key West, FL

 You can easily identify the point as it's designated by a large marker.
 While there isn't much to do in this area, seeing the Southernmost Point is a must!
 And, of course, visiting this Key West landmark is also free.

-Stay in close proximity to the Southernmost Point of the Continental USA
+🏨 Places to stay near the Southernmost Point of the Continental USA

 Visit the Florida Eco Discovery Center